Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Conclusion

-We remark that proofs 1) and 2) could be done in Book HoTT and do not use any cubical machinery in a fundamental way, making them interpretable in any suitably structured $(\infty,1)$-topos \cite{Shulman19}.
-We hence claim that, in our formalizations, we do not crucially rely on computations using univalence and HITs to prove anything that we could not have proved by hand in Book HoTT.
-Nevertheless, the \CubicalAgda system has been very helpful in the formalization, primarily due to its native support for HITs and definitional computation rules for higher constructors.
-Formalization 3), however, is only valid in a system with computational support for univalence as it crucially relies on normalization of proof terms involving univalence.
+We remark that proofs (1) and (2) could be done in Book HoTT and do not use any cubical machinery in a fundamental way, making them interpretable in any suitably structured $(\infty,1)$-topos \cite{Shulman19}.
+We hence claim that, in our formalisations, we do not crucially rely on computations using univalence and HITs to prove anything that we could not have proved by hand in Book HoTT.
+Nevertheless, the \CubicalAgda system has been very helpful in the formalisation, primarily due to its native support for HITs and definitional computation rules for higher constructors.
+Formalisation (3), however, is only valid in a system with computational support for univalence as it crucially relies on normalisation of proof terms involving univalence.
 It would be interesting to run this in other cubical systems, like \cubicaltt \cite{ctt}, \redtt{} \cite{redtt}, \cooltt{} \cite{cooltt}, etc.